Gin-Quin/Fa/packages/library/README.md

 - `interface.fa`: mandatory, a Fa file without the implementation.
 - `module.ts`: the code used for Browser, Bun and Node platforms.
-- `module.bun.ts`: the code used for the Bun platform only (overwrite `module.ts` if it exists).
+- `module.bun.ts`: the code used for the Bun platform only (overwrite `module.ts` if it exists when compiling for the Bun platform).
-- `module.browser.ts`: the code used for the browser only (overwrite `module.ts` if it exists).
+- `module.browser.ts`: the code used for the browser only (overwrite `module.ts` if it exists when compiling for the browser).
 - `module.rs`: the code used to compile Fa to native (via Rust) or Wasm.
-- `module.wasm.rs`: the code used to compile Fa for the wasm platform (via Rust, overwrite `module.rs` if it exists).
-- ❓ `module.wasm.zig`: the code used to compile Fa for the wasm platform (via Zig, overwrite `module.rs` if it exists).